-Simple EMG classification can improve outcome of nerve transfer surgeryMarch 13th, 2014 in Surgery /
+Simple EMG classification can improve outcome of nerve transfer surgeryMarch 13, 2014 in Medicine & Health / Surgery

 A study by researchers at Hospital for Special Surgery (HSS) finds that electromyography (EMG) testing to determine the quality of donor nerves can improve the outcome of nerve transfer surgery to restore function in patients with a brachial plexus injury.
 EMG is a sophisticated test used to objectively measure muscle and nerve function.